dinoboards/V9958-Super/README.md

 > Requires the gowin IDE to be installed at `C:\Gowin64`
 > Make sure you have Gowin IDE install to `C:\Gowin64`.
 This should include the cli tool at: `C:\Gowin64\Gowin_V1.9.11.01_Education_x64\IDE\bin\gw_sh.exe`

+---
+**IMPORTANT!**  A new version of gowin has been released that seems to create a breaking change.
+You can still download (at least at time of writing), the older software's installer - you must first be logged into their site - then directly download from their CDN store: https://cdn.gowinsemi.com.cn/Gowin_V1.9.11.01_Education_x64_win.zip

+---

 There is a TCL script that contains the required configuration to build the file stream (fs) for the Tang Nano.

 Current scripts assume a specific install path for Gowin and only supports running under windows